coderefinery/mini-workshop/content/1/sharing.md

 :::{group-tab} RStudio

 This is not fully explained, because a lot of it is similar to the "Command line" method (and an RStudio expert could help us some).
-The main differeences are:
+The main differences
+are:

-### Put your project under version conrol
+### Put your project under version control

-1. Tools → Version control → Project setup → Version conrol system = Git.
+1. Tools → Version control → Project setup → Version control system = Git.
 1. Select "Yes" for "do you want to initialize a new git repository for this project.
 1. Select yes to restart the project with RStudio.
 1. Switch to branch `main` to have you branch named that.